Sequential Fair Allocation: Achieving the Optimal Envy-Efficiency Tradeoff Curve: Preliminaries

 \cref{lemma:lower_bound} shows that trying to simultaneously achieve ex-post envy-freeness and Pareto-efficiency is futile, and hence we need to consider approximate fairness notions.
-To this end, we define the \emph{counterfactual distance} of an allocation from envy-freeness and efficiency.
-These guarantees focus on ensuring individuals receive utility close to what they \emph{should have} received with the fair allocation in hindsight. \begin{definition}[Ex-Post distance from Envy-Freeness and Efficiency] Given individuals with types $(\theta)_{\theta \in \Theta}$, sizes $(N_{t, \theta})_{t \in [T], \theta \in \Theta}$, and resource budgets $(B_k)_{k \in [K]}$, for any online allocation $(X^{alg}_{t, \theta})_{t \in [T], \theta \in \Theta} \in \mathbb{R}^{k}$, we define: the counterfactual distance of $X^{alg}$ to envy-freeness as where $X^{opt}$ is the optimal fair allocation in hindsight, i.e. the solution to \cref{eq:eg} with true values $(N_{t, \theta})_{t \in [T], \theta \in \Theta}$.
-The counterfactual distance to efficiency is defined as \end{definition} Note these are all random quantities, depending on both the realized types and the randomness in the allocation algorithm.
-Our algorithm also provides ex-post guarantees for other metrics of interest proposed.
-In particular, there are notions of \emph{hindsight envy and proportionality} which measure the distance to envy of the allocation made by the algorithm itself, separate from the offline allocation $X^{opt}$~\citep{sinclair2020sequential}. \begin{definition}[Hindsight Distance from EF and Prop] Given individuals of type $(\theta)_{\theta \in \Theta}$, number of individuals per round $(N_{t, \theta})_{t \in [T], \theta \in \Theta}$, utility functions $u(x, \theta)$, and resource budget $(B_k)_{k \in [K]}$, for any online allocation $X^{alg} \in \mathbb{R}^{T \times |\Theta| \times K}$ we define: \begin{enumerate} \item The hindsight distance of $X^{alg}$ to envy-freeness as \item The hindsight distance of $X^{alg}$ to proportionality as \end{enumerate} \end{definition}
+To this end, we define \emph{counterfactual envy}, \emph{hindsight envy}, and \emph{efficiency}. \begin{definition}[Counterfactual Envy, Hindsight Envy, and Efficiency] Given individuals with types $\Theta$, sizes $(N_{t, \theta})_{t \in [T], \theta \in \Theta}$, and resource budgets $(B_k)_{k \in [K]}$, for any online allocation $(X^{alg}_{t, \theta})_{t \in [T], \theta \in \Theta} \in \mathbb{R}^{k}$, we define: \begin{itemize} \item\emph{Counterfactual Envy}: The counterfactual distance of $X^{alg}$ to envy-freeness as where $X^{opt}$ is the optimal fair allocation in hindsight, i.e. the solution to \cref{eq:eg} with true values $(N_{t, \theta})_{t \in [T], \theta \in \Theta}$.